 - Lower the gravity center when entering each turn and lighten up when exiting the turn.

 - Practice makes you better.
-Once you master in basic carving techniques as above, you will get a more natural control over your body and minimize the movement.
+Once you master basic carving techniques as above, you will get a more natural control over your body and minimize the movement.

 How to stand on a longboard?

-Standing on a longboard is the very first step to get familiar to and control the board, in which you must consider where to place your feet and how to maintain the remainder of the whole body.
+Standing on a longboard is the very first step to get familiar with and control the board, in which you must consider where to place your feet and how to maintain the remainder of the whole body.

 First off, take your natural stance in mind.
 Whether you are a regular rider or a goofy one?